brianvasay/jenkins-blue-ocean-cicd/README.md

 1. Git Pipeline for Blue Ocean
 1. GitHub Pipeline for Blue Ocean
 1. Pipeline implementation for Blue Ocean

+#### 4. Install Aqua MicroScanner for Jenkins
+1. Go to `https://microscanner.aquasec.com/signup` to register for a Aqua MicroScanner token.
+1. Install the Aqua MicroScanner plugin in the Jenkins plugin manager and input the token in the Configure System page.
+1. Install Docker by executing the following command: `sudo apt install -y docker.io`
+1. Restart Jenkins by executing the following command: `sudo systemctl restart jenkins`

 ## Prerequisite
 1. A little knowledge of basic commands in Unix terminal.